inivekin/abosa/abosa.typ

-Should I assuage ascetic stint when all I've left is to contend that dust that flies from back of flint was bright only to tailing end?
+Should I assuage ascetic stint when all I've left is to contend that dust that flies from back of flint is bright only to tailing end?
 The watchful glint would dare compare its weightless wisp to aeons' sift, though if it's spared through flight midair